kevinpapst/freshrss-dilbert/README.md

 - the old one at http://feeds.feedburner.com/DilbertDailyStrip
 - and the new one at http://feed.dilbert.com/dilbert/daily_strip

-But this extension will ONLY work on new added feed items as it manipulates them while inserting into the
+But this extension will ONLY work on new added feed items as it manipulates them while fetching new items.

 ## Fair use